Supporting your community

 If you love animals, becoming a volunteer for Cinnamon Trust means you will provide peace of mind and practical help for those who need it.
 This can include walking the dog of a housebound owner, or providing a temporary fostering service for pets whose owners face a spell in hospital.

-You may have recognised an opportunity in your local area, and have the skills and energy to do something about it.
 If you would like some advice about how to set up an activity or group, you can contact the following organisations with development workers who can support you.

 - CVS South Gloucestershire: telephone 01454 865205 or email email@example.com

 - Southern Brooks Community Partnerships: telephone 01454 868570 or email firstname.lastname@example.org

 The Good Neighbours Network is a small but structured group of volunteers who offer to do simple tasks for elderly neighbours or others in need.
 The council are supporting people to set up networks in their areas, in order to help people to be involved and empowered in their own communities.
 Currently there are two Good Neighbours Schemes operating in South Gloucestershire: one in Pucklechurch, and one in Frampton Cotterell.

 Volunteers are encouraged to offer their services only for activities that they would feel happy and confident to carry out.
 This handbook explains what a Good Neighbours Network is and how it works, and gives useful information and sample documents to anyone developing a network in their area.